MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 ### Teams settings

-In **Teams settings**, you can set up email integration, cloud storage options, Skype for Business interoperability, and devices.
+In **Teams settings**, you can set up features for teams including notification and feeds, email integration, cloud storage options, and devices.

+#### Notifications and feeds

+Here you can control whether suggested feeds and trending feeds appear in users' activity feeds in Teams.

 #### Email integration